Mradulverma06/nftCreator/README.md

 Overview

-The `Nftcreator` contract provides two main functions:
+The 'Nftcreator' contract provides two main functions:

 1. `createnft`: Creates a new NFT with the specified owner and IPFS metadata.
 2. `getnft`: Retrieves the details of an NFT by its unique identifier.